 At 7:30 we lay claim to our turf and take up key positions.
 The boys station me at a strategic corner and we wait.
 Within seconds I am under siege by the boys’ true accomplices who lob pink water balloons down from the rooftop.

-This deceit and betrayal does not faze me.
+This deceit and betrayal do not faze me.
 I quickly find shelter and chase the boys away with an awesome display of waterpower.
-The day is under way and with each passing minute, Mathura’s people are spilling out into the narrow streets.
+The day is underway and with each passing minute, Mathura’s people are spilling out into the narrow streets.

 Psychedelic Works of Art